 With the support staff person’s help, compile the program data.
 This includes:

-Determining when, where and by what modalities the program has been offered during the past year,
+Determining when, where, and by what modalities the program has been offered during the past year,

-Number, location and graduation rates of students in the program,
+Number, location, and graduation rates of students in the program,

 Catalog information for the program as listed on the program review form, and

-Program outcomes, curriculum map for the program and rubrics for the program outcomes.
+Program outcomes, curriculum map for the program, and rubrics for the program outcomes.

-This material doesn’t necessarily need to be brought to Curriculum Committee but the faculty member must know the data and that required materials are in the locations where they are supposed to be, such as program outcomes, curriculum maps and rubrics posted on the NWIC Assessment Web site.
+This material doesn’t necessarily need to be brought to Curriculum Committee but the faculty member must know that the data and required materials are in the locations where they are supposed to be, such as program outcomes, curriculum maps, and rubrics posted on the NWIC Assessment website.

 Complete the Program Review Form, which includes answering each question on the form and seeking out other content experts and administrators as necessary to confer on the appropriate responses to the questions or to find missing information.